 Pro Tips:

 - Well-trimmed boneless pork chops are the best here.
-A bone-in chop will tend to make it harder for the breading to stick.
+A bone-in chop will make it harder for the breading to stick.

 - Dry the pork well before proceeding with the coating.